 Prerequisite: SOWK 201 or permission of the instructor.
-(First semester-2003/3 credits)
+(First semester- Course is offered as needed /3 credits)

 This course examines social work methods of intervention applicable to various social service settings, such as corrections, substance abuse, health, mental health, family violence, education, and elderly care.
 The course offering will examine the roles of the professional and the client in a specific social service setting.
 This course may be repeated for credit so long as the fields covered are different.